j2thex/ummawellness/index.markdown

 # Hero Right Side Content (Back of Cards)
 hero_right_content_1: "Join our carefully curated journey of gentle awakening.
 Reconnect with life through yoga, somatic practices, mindful movement and restorative stillness.
 A supportive space to awaken your inner creativity, nurture self-love and return to your true sense of purpose."

 hero_right_content_2: "Each day we gather for yoga - gentle, grounding practices designed to support both body and mind.
 Through breath, movement and presence, we create space to soften, release and return to ourselves.
-All levels are welcome - whether you are new to yoga or have practiced for years.
 These sessions are an invitation to reconnect with your body, cultivate balance, and rediscover a sense of inner calm."

 hero_right_content_3: "Your retreat unfolds in two distinct sanctuaries.
 The first three nights are spent in a serene resort in Ubud, embraced by jungle landscapes and the calming rhythm of nature.
-The journey then continues with three nights in a private villa on the cliffs of Uluwatu, where the vast ocean horizon invites deep rest and reflection.
-Accommodation will be in shared double rooms, offering comfort and connection throughout the journey."
+The journey then continues with three nights in a private villa on the cliffs of Uluwatu, where the vast ocean horizon invites deep rest and reflection."

-hero_right_content_4: "Throughout the retreat you will be guided through a variety of practices — from meditation and sound healing to therapeutic group work.
-Each session is designed to support emotional wellbeing, release tension and invite deeper clarity.
-These circles become moments of stillness and connection, offering a safe and nurturing space for restoration, inner balance and renewal."
+hero_right_content_4: "You will be guided through a variety of practices — from meditation and sound healing to therapeutic group work.
+Each session is designed to support emotional wellbeing, release tension and invite deeper clarity. "

 hero_right_content_5: "As part of your retreat, you will spend two days in a breathtaking cliff-top sanctuary, immersing in spa rituals, thermal waters and ocean views that invite profound rest and renewal.
 Surrounded by the wild beauty of Bali's nature, these moments become a gentle reset for body, mind and spirit."

-hero_right_content_6: "Wholesome, healthy meals are at the heart of this journey - helping you feel lighter, clearer and more alive.
+hero_right_content_6: "Wholesome, healthy meals are at the heart of this journey.
 Twice a day, nourishing meals will be served - crafted with care by our private chef and complemented by group dinners in Bali's vibrant restaurants.
 A third meal is left open for your own rhythm, offering space for solitude, exploration or simply listening to your body's needs."

 # Included Items
 included_items: